Queanbeyan

 Queanbeyan's economy is based on light construction, manufacturing, service, retail and agriculture.
 Canberra, Australia's capital, is located 15 km to the west, and Queanbeyan is a commuter town.
-The word Queanbeyan is the anglicised form of Quinbean, an Aboriginal word meaning "clear waters".
+The word Queanbeyan is the anglicised form of Quinbean or *Kuwinbiyan, a Ngarigo word meaning "clear waters".

 History

 The first inhabitants of Queanbeyan were the Ngambri peoples of the Walgalu Nation.

 The town grew from a squattage held by ex-convict and inn keeper, Timothy Beard, on the banks of the Molonglo River in what is now Oaks Estate.
 The town centre of Queanbeyan is located on the Queanbeyan River, a tributary of the Molonglo River and approximately 1.4 km south-southeast of Oaks Estate.

 Queanbeyan was officially proclaimed a township in 1838 when the population was about 50.
 The local parish was also known by that name and later still the member for the electorate of Queanbeyan held a seat in the legislative assembly of the colony of NSW.
 On 28 November 1837 the Colonial Secretary announced the appointment of Captain Alured Tasker Faunce as resident police magistrate at Queanbeyan.
 His homestead, called Dodsworth, was situated on the banks of the Queanbeyan river opposite the town.
 The town plan was laid out by surveyor James Larmer, in 1838.

 Traces of gold were discovered in 1851 and lead and silver mines also flourished briefly.
 Settlers were harassed by bushrangers, of which James Shaw, William Millet, and John Rueben, John Tennant, Jacky Jacky, Frank Gardiner and Ben Hall were some of the more notorious.
 In 1836, a Post Office was established.

 The Commercial Banking Company of Sydney Limited (CBC, now part of the National Australia Bank) opened in Queanbeyan on 19 September 1859.
 The Bank of New South Wales began service in Queanbeyan in 1878.
 The Golden Age (now The Queanbeyan Age) was Queanbeyan's first newspaper and was founded in 1860 by John Gale.
 In 1880 the residence of John James Wright, the first mayor of Queanbeyan, was constructed along the edge of the Queanbeyan River.
 In 1982 that building became the Queanbeyan Art Centre.

 The Salvation Army claimed an outpost in Queanbeyan in 1884.